amazon-ion/ion-schema/docs/isl-2-0/spec.md

 {% include grammar-element.md productions="any_of" %}

 The value must match any of the specified types.
+The list of types must not be empty.

 {% include example.md title="`any_of` constraint" code_file="examples/placeholder.isl" %}